 With a son living abroad, and a daughter travelling throughout the year, Angus knew he didn’t want to live in a care home and the best option seemed to be live-in care.
 “I knew I didn’t want to live in a home because when I was visiting many of my friends there, I knew it wasn’t for me,” he says.

-After much research into care providers, both he and his daughter decided on Trinity Homecare and after meeting and talking with the team, he now feels satisfied they know him well enough to match him with the right person – and that he says is very important.
+After much research into live-in care providers, both he and his daughter decided on Trinity Homecare and after meeting and talking with the team, he now feels satisfied they know him well enough to match him with the right person – and that he says is very important.

 When you have someone living with you, looking after you, it is a very delicate situation,” he says.
 “They’re dealing with someone’s life – and that is no small matter.

 Angus admits that it can be challenging having people living in your home “but I love being cooked and cared for and I have had to learn to ask for what I need.”

 In that way, he explains, dementia has changed him: “My son will come to see me and I won’t remember and that must be hard for him.
 But you know, for me, I become thrilled with the small things in life.
 I have a wonderful card from one of my grandsons and I love to look at that – it’s a reminder of what’s important in life.”

 “It’s not sad.
 I have become more philosophical and accepting of life – and that’s a gift.”